 4. Define “shipped” as “a product has been shipped if it has been sold to a third party and is not under the direct or effective control of the inspected establishment.
 Products have not been shipped in circumstances such as when the product is still owned by the inspected establishment, whether stored at the inspected establishment or at another storage location, as well as when the product is moving from one facility to another that is owned by the same person or company.”
 The petitioners also suggest that throughout the regulations the word “shipped” should replace the phrase “enters commerce.”

 5. Lastly, the petitioners request that FSIS amend 9 CFR 417.6(e) to provide that a HACCP system may be found to be inadequate only when adulterated product has been shipped.
 Currently, the regulations state that the system may be found inadequate when adulterated product is produced or shipped.

-As part of the Agency's continued efforts to involve all stakeholders in issues related to the HACCP regulation and its implementation, FSIS is publishing the petition in this Federal Register notice.
+As part of the Agency's continued efforts to involve all stakeholders in Start Printed Page 30953issues related to the HACCP regulation and its implementation, FSIS is publishing the petition in this Federal Register notice.
 FSIS is also publishing this petition as part of its on-going efforts to keep stakeholders updated and informed about the Agency's activities.
 The Agency is working on a separate rulemaking related to the petition process, to more clearly define the requirements to be contained in a petition for changing the FSIS regulations.